jungejason/deveff-toolkit/README.md

-# Toolkit
+# Developer Effectiveness Toolkit

-**WARNING: This project is in its very early stage.
+**WARNING: This project is in its early stage.
 Use at your own risk.**

-A toolkit for various tasks, mostly text processing for now.
-It's very basic right now as of 2022-04-01, but it does provide some functionality for myself.
+A cli tool for various tasks to improve developer effectiveness.
+It includes the following areas:
+* text processing
+* timestamp processing

 ## Install a new command
 Add and entry in package.json